gaia-platform/gaia-docs/articles/rules-creation-basics.md

     }
     ```

 **NOTE**: These two methods of specifying the active fields in a rule are mutually exclusive.
+If you inadvertently mix them, gaiat notifies you with the following error message: "Since a rule attribute was provided, specifying active fields inside the rule is not supported."

 If your rule is simple, using the @ symbol is an easy way to visually identify which fields are active and where they are used.